codurance/site/_posts/2015-11-16-tips-for-a-friendly-open-source-experience.md

 ## IN CONCLUSION

-I've been really lucky about working with Marco Vermeulen, the creator of an awesome OSS tool called, [SDKMAN](http://sdkman.io).
-The first steps were really easy for me as the project was documented, the Cucumber BDD test suite was amazingly thorough and indeed, because of the availability of Marco.
+I've been really lucky in a way to get a chance to work with [Marco Vermeulen](https://github.com/marcoVermeulen), the creator of an awesome OSS tool called, [SDKMAN](http://sdkman.io).
+The first steps were really easy for me as the project was documented, the [Cucumber BDD](https://cucumber.io/) test suite was amazingly thorough and indeed, because of the availability of Marco.
 However, in the past, I've failed several times engaging with OSS projects and most of the times because of my mistakes.
 I hope that these tips will help to people that are thinking in collaborating with OSS.
 In the future I'll go into more detail about what I've learned working with SDKMAN.